schmidgallm/spaceXwatch/README.md

 #### click events
 we use rayCaster here to shoot a ray and intersect with object
 <code>
- /*
-    //---------------------------
-    // CLICK EVENTS
-    //---------------------------
-    */

   const projector = new THREE.Projector();
   const mouse2D = new THREE.Vector3(0, 10000, 0.5);
   // event listener for each click on object document.addEventListener('click', onDocumentMouseClick, false);

   // handle callback function that updates props on click const handleChangeUserDataLineObject = (name, flightNumber, flightYear, image, desc) => {
     this.props.cbProp({
       name: name,
       flightNumber: flightNumber,
       flightYear: flightYear,
       image: image,
       desc: desc,
     });
   }

   function onDocumentMouseClick(event) {
     // need to prevent any sort of default behavior event.preventDefault();
     // get the x and y coords of mouse mouse2D.x = (event.clientX / window.innerWidth) * 2 - 1;
     mouse2D.y = -(event.clientY / window.innerHeight) * 2 + 1;
     var vector = new THREE.Vector3(mouse2D.x, mouse2D.y, 0.5);
     projector.unprojectVector(vector, camera);
     // start the raycaster -- esentially it projects a ray from position of click and see if it intersects with any objects in its path var raycaster = new THREE.Raycaster(camera.position, vector.sub(camera.position).normalize());
     var intersects = raycaster.intersectObjects(objects);
     if (intersects.length > 0) {
       var firstIntersectedObject = intersects[0];
       // this will give you the first intersected Object if there are multiple. console.log(firstIntersectedObject.object.userData);
       console.log(firstIntersectedObject.object.userData.name);
       handleChangeUserDataLineObject(firstIntersectedObject.object.userData.name, firstIntersectedObject.object.userData.flightNumber, firstIntersectedObject.object.userData.flightYear, firstIntersectedObject.object.userData.image, firstIntersectedObject.object.userData.desc);
     }
   }

-    // on mount append all renderes to domElement which is the canvas this.mount.appendChild(this.renderer.domElement)
+  // on mount append all renderes to domElement which is the canvas this.mount.appendChild(this.renderer.domElement) this.start()
-    this.start()

   // init orbit controls. this allows you to pan the object(earth) around OrbitControls = new OrbitControls(this.camera, this.renderer.domElement);

   // listen for resize of browser so earth will always be in correct aspect ratio window.addEventListener('resize', () => {
     const width = window.innerWidth - 17;
     const height = window.innerHeight;
     renderer.setSize(width, height);
     camera.aspect = width / height;
     camera.updateProjectionMatrix();
   });
   }
 </code>

 #### animation
 notice how all object creation is done a componentDidMount function while the rest utlizes React's other live cycle methods
 <code>